Updated 17th July 2020

 - We continue to keep the school clean to avoid germs or viruses from being passed on.
 This includes an additional midday clean of key 'touch points' around the school including door handles and door push panels.

-- From 9th March 2020, every member of the school washes their hands upon arrival and at regular points through the day as detailed in our handwash routine.
+- Every member of the school washes their hands upon arrival and at regular points through the day as detailed in our handwash routine.

 - We aim to keep the community aware of the steps we are taking by updating this webpage and sending parentmail updates to parents/carers.